3goon/SoftwareEngineeringShelf/Architecture-and-Design/CAP/README.md

 ## Nice to remember
  - We could not have all three at the same time
- - There is a `CAP` theorem for databases too.
+ - Consistency as defined in the `CAP` theorem is quite different from the consistency guaranteed in `ACID` database transactions.
 ---

 ## Source(s)